project2051/docker-workshop/09_Fig/README.md

 * Typing just `fig` with no options will display some help and list of available commands.
 Just in case you forget some obvious `rm` `start` `stop` `build` actions.
 For more, look go to http://www.fig.sh/cli.html

+Somebody might ask, how it's possible, that the containers 'link' to each other.
+How do they now, for instance, whats' the other containers PostgreSQL password and username?
+This command `fig run redis env` and `fig run web env` might give you the answers.
+It's just like linking containers with docker underneath - tons of environment variables, shared in a namespace let two services talk to each other :smile:

 ## Lets try some experiments

 First of all, change the source code of the webapp and send another GET request.
 Because of using current directory as a volume, you don't need to rebuild the container - all the changes apply immediately!